The medieval French town of Gordes at sunset. Photo by Robson Abbott from Getty Images via Canva

 15. Visit Najac (Midi-Pyrenees) and the Fortress on the Top of the Hill

 Najac is located in the south of France and has only 700 inhabitants.
-It was founded in the Middle Ages, when the Chateau de Najac fortress was built on the top of the hill, above the river Aveyron.
+It was founded in the Middle Ages, when the Chateau de Najac fortress was built on top of the hill, above the river Aveyron.

 As you walk through the narrow streets, you can see medieval houses, a 14th-century fountain, and a medieval Gothic church.
 From the terraces of the local cafes, you will have an extraordinary view of the surroundings enclosed by the forest.